theoxylo/minecraft_mod_thx/README.txt

 DEVELOPMENT
 -----------
 Welcome to the Minecraft mod_thx Helicopter project!
-If you are still reading then we will assume you are a modder of would like to become one.
-Here's what you need:
+If you are still reading then we will assume you are a modder or would like to become one.
+Here's what you need to develop, build, test, and play:

 1. Minecraft (full version, v 1.5_01): http://www.minecraft.net